Unpacking "Personal" Health Informatics for Proactive Collective Care: Findings

+\begin{quote} "We currently use whatever means possible (mostly just WhatsApp each other on health documents and information), we are open to a dedicated platform... " — CP7 (M, 33) \& CP8 (F, 31) \end{quote}

+This reliance on ubiquitous social tools creates a "Fragmentation of Truth".
+As one survey respondent (F, 33) lamented, while she frequently shares health reports with her family, the data ends up "scattered all over in phone storage," losing the longitudinal context necessary for proactive health management.
+This ad-hoc curation means that critical health history is often trapped in unsearchable threads, inaccessible at the moment of a clinical encounter or a sudden health crisis.

+Collaborative sensemaking at this level also functions as a form of social calibration.
+Participants use their care circles to "benchmark" their own signals, seeking peer validation to decide if a digital alert warrants action.
+In survey responses, users noted that they build trust in their readings by "confirming it with other devices of my friends", showing that the care circle provides a necessary "social anchor" for data that might otherwise be dismissed as unreliable.

+However, this shared agency is not without its relational costs.
+While couples like CP7 and CP8 favored open sharing, others viewed the care circle as a space for "negotiated agency," where control over specific metrics remains paramount.
+Our prototype evaluation (Mean SUS = 78.16) further validated the preference for "relational agency" through modular sharing controls and "ask to share" approval flows.
+Participants strongly favored the ability to craft role-based templates such as "weekly summary to family; alerts to clinician only," which addresses the tension between transparency and privacy.
+This need for granular control was echoed by CP6 (M, 30) and CP5 (F, 27), who drew on their experience with management-centric health applications in the UK to argue for higher-level abstractions in data disclosure:

-\begin{quote} "Sharing within spouses is OK, but what about the other stakeholders like employers or insurance companies? do we get a say on what data goes to them or how they use it?
-That is what I am looking for, if there is an application to seamless share my health information.
-See, for example, when we were in the UK, there was this app that shows all details concerning our GP, from appointments to medication.
-When we want to share the medication information with the chemist/pharmacist, we just need to hit share, and we can select what we want to share.
-That level of control would be very useful." - CP6 (M, 30) \& CP5 (F, 27) \end{quote}
+\begin{quote} "Sharing within spouses is OK, but what about the other stakeholders like employers or insurance companies?
+Do we get a say on what data goes to them or how they use it?...
+That level of control would be very useful." — CP6 (M, 30) \& CP5 (F, 27) \end{quote}

-Another insightful observation among participants interested in sharing was that people with children are interested in tracking and sharing PHI only when there is no overhead of pulling all things together by themselves.
-While the motivation to track using wearables differs individually (even within a couple), they all were motivated for the overall PHI for themselves and their children if they could do so using a single device.

-\begin{quote} "See, in this digital age, almost every data is online.
-Not only with each other but also with companies like Google or Apple (laughs).
-After this interview, I will probably get an Instagram reel on how couples should track data together (laughs).
-So, there is no need for stricter control within the couple on how/what/when to share.
-We currently use whatever means possible (mostly just WhatsApp each other on health documents and information), we are open to a dedicated platform only if we do not have to add everything, every time manually." - CP7 (M, 33) \& CP8 (F, 31) \end{quote}

-After incorporating the feedback and inputs, when evaluating the rapid figma prototype, the participants liked the overall functionality of the interface and provided further suggestions.
-They felt that the prototype mimicked the discussion on their sharing preferences and appreciated the control over them.
-Some participants also suggested that further information or health tips could be added about the benefits of good sleep and (for women) steps to take when periods are late.